Nursery

 Lea Primary School Governor-Led Nursery Provision

 We ain to provide quality play and learning experiences for children in our Nursery provision.
 We believe in creating a fun, attractive environment where children can explore and learn about the world around them within a safe, friendly and caring community.
-All our staff are professionally trained in childcare and early yers and have many years experience.
+The Nursery is teacher-led alongside our Early Years staff team who are professionally trained in childcare and and have many years experience.
 They are a dedicated team who recognise the value of individuality and plan activities which allow children to explore and take control of their own learning, supporting children to become positive, confident learners.

 Admissions: